ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 The {{site.data.keyword.filestorage_short}} offering is accessed and mounted through an NFS connection.
 In a VMware&reg; deployment, a single volume can be mounted to up to 64 ESXi hosts as shared storage.
 You can also mount multiple volumes to create a storage cluster to use vSphere Storage Distributed Resource Scheduler (DRS).

-You can also familiarize yourself with the [VMware vSphere 8.0 - NFS Datastore Concepts and Operations in vSphere Environment](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-storage-8-0/working-with-datastores-in-vsphere-storage-environment/nfs-datastore-concepts-and-operations-in-vsphere-environment.html){: external}.
+You can also familiarize yourself with the [VMware vSphere 8.0 - NFS Datastore Concepts and Operations in vSphere Environment](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-storage-8-0/working-with-datastores-in-vsphere-storage-environment/nfs-datastore-concepts-and-operations-in-vsphere-environment.html){: external} and [Best Practices For Running NFS with VMware vSphere](https://www.vmware.com/docs/vmw-best-practices-running-nfs-vmware-vsphere){: external}.

 ## Before you begin
 {: #NFSfile_as_datastore_req}